Insurance for Texans with Disabilities

 Medicare Advantage plans are alternatives to original Medicare.
 If you join a Medicare Advantage plan, the plan will provide your Medicare parts A and B benefits, but you will still be in the Medicare program.
 Medicare Part D (prescription drug coverage) is only available through approved Medicare drug plans.

-Medicare Advantage plans may include managed care plans such as HMOs and PPPs, Medicare special needs plans (SNP), private fee-for-service (PFFS) plans, and Medicare savings account plans (MSA).
-The special needs plans serve special populations, including people with Medicare and Medicaid, people living in certain institutions, and people with certain chronic illnesses.
-To be eligible to join a Medicare Advantage plan, you must live in a plan’s service area, be enrolled in Medicare Part A and Part B and, in certain plans, not have end-stage renal (kidney) disease.
+Medicare Advantage plans may include HMOs, preferred provider plans, Medicare special needs plans, and private fee-for-service plans.
+The special needs plans serve special populations, including people with Medicare and Medicaid, people living in some types of institutions, and people with chronic illnesses.
+To be eligible to join a Medicare Advantage plan, you must live in a plan’s service area, be enrolled in Medicare Part A and Part B and, in some plans, not have end-stage renal (kidney) disease.

 Medicare Supplement Plans